Vasily Chuikov: Battle of Stalingrad

 "When I got to army headquarters I was in a vile mood.
 I only saw three people: comrade Gurov, Chief of Staff Krylov, and Chief of Artillery Pozharsky.
 Three of my deputies had fled to the east bank.
 But the main thing was that we had no dependable combat units, and we needed to hold out for three or four days.
 The divisions had their respective headquarters on the Volga, and we were still forward on this hill.
 We were in this tunnel alongside the Tsaritsa River, while all the command posts were farther back.
 This turned out to be the right decision.
 And then there's one thing that went well, if we can use such a word.
 We immediately began to take the harshest possible actions against cowardice.
 On the 14th (September) I shot the commander and commissar of one regiment, and a short while later I shot two brigade commanders and their commissars.
 This caught everyone off guard.
 We made sure news of this got to the men, especially the officers.
 If you go down to the Volga, they said, then you'll find Army HQ right ahead of you.
 And so they went back to their places.
 If I'd gone across the Volga myself, they'd have shot me when I got ashore, and they'd have been right.
 The needs of the day determine what needs to be done."

 Chuikov at the 62nd Army command post in Stalingrad in December 1942.

-The determination that Chuikov instilled in his men enabled the 62nd Army to defend the city against all odds.